sdebacker/TypiCMS/readme.md

 * Download archive
 * Rename env.local.php to .env.local.php and fill in your MySQL credentials
-* Create a new database with same name as in .env.local.php
+* Create a new database with the name filled in your .env.local.php
 * Run ``` Composer update ```
 * Run ``` php artisan migrate --seed ```
 * Go to http://localhost/admin and log in with admin/admin